 Productivity has become a top priority for businesses and individuals recently with this performance metric getting more attention than ever before.
 There’s a boom in productivity software and philosophies, too, which is good in the sense that we’ve got plenty of tools on our side.
 However, the negative side of this is that there are a lot of sales pitches hidden among the genuine advice (assuming there is any, to begin with).

-In this article, we’re not focusing on the tools but rather the techniques and habitual changes that make a real difference to productivity.
+In this article, we’re not focusing on the tools but rather on the techniques and habitual changes that make a real difference in productivity.
 These are backed by science and geared towards the needs of modern digital workers and the unique challenges that come with working in this connected age.

 Changing habits is the key to productivity

 To maximise productivity, you have to change working habits and this is the most challenging aspect, especially when the workplace itself has formed these habits into you and everyone around you.

 Changing the habits of one person isn’t enough; you have to reprogram the group think of an entire organisation to remove resistance to widespread change.

 One of the biggest problems with modern work culture is the emphasis on being busy.
 The kind of thinking that, if you’ve completed your to-do list then you clearly don’t have enough on your workload – but where does this mentality end?

 The productivity hacks we’re looking at in this article are habits that modern teams and workers need to form and a lot of these are going to require you, collectively as a team, to break some established working practices and retrain the way your mind operates in the workplace.

 The first thing you need to do before you can maximise productivity is to stop multitasking.
 This is one of those long-established habits of busy people who are desperate to save time by doing more than one thing at once or switching between tasks.